Kungbib/frontend-guide/README.md

 ## Creating custom css

-Create your own rules in de folder `custom/`.
+Create your own rules in the folder `custom/`.
 Open `variables.less` and try out editing.
 To add a custom file to the build, import it by editing `custom.less` and adding:

     @import 'filename.less';